kaiostech/kaios-devtool-extension/README.md

 ## Requirements

-1. Ubuntu (tested with 18.04)
+1. Ubuntu (tested with 18.04).
-2. Python (tested with 2.7)
+2. Python (tested with 2.7).
-3. Firefox nightly tested with 84.0b4
+3. Firefox (tested with Firefox 84 for KaiOS v3.0).

 ## Usage

-1. Download latest artifact from <https://git.kaiostech.com/daniel.yang/kaios-devtool/pipelines> then unzip it.
+1. If you are a KaiOS employee, you can download the latest artifact from <https://git.kaiostech.com/KaiOS/kaios-devtool-extension/pipelines> then unzip it.
+If not, follow these steps:
-    - Or clone this repo then execute `npm install && npm run build`.
+    - Clone this repo then execute `npm install && npm run build`.
     - For MacOS/Windows, please replace executabe `dist\app\appscmd` with the correct one under `dist\app\target.zip\<environment>\appscmd(.exe)`

-2. Open terminal, execute following shell command to install native messaging app.
+2. Open a terminal and execute the following shell command to install native messaging app:

     ```sh
     cd dist
     bash app\install_native_app.sh
     ```

-    For Windows please make sure python installed already then execute following steps
+    For Windows please make sure that python is installed already then execute following steps:
     - Rename `message_host_win.json` to replace `message_host.json`
     - replace `%~dp0` inside `install_native_app.bat` and `message_host.bat` to valid path
     - execute `install_native_app.bat`

-3. Make sure KaiOS device connected with `adb root`, seems appscmd crashes without this.
+3. Make sure the KaiOS device is connected with `adb root`.

-4. Open firefox nightly & go to page `about:debugging`
+4. Open Firefox matching your KaiOS release (eg. Firefox 84 for KaiOS 3.0) & open `about:debugging`.

-5. Click `This Firefox` on top left
+5. Click `This Firefox` on top left.

 6. Title `Temporary Extensions`, click `Load Temporary Add-on`, choose `manifest.json`.